 Cons: Stringent filter that hides 25% of reviews (including many positive ones); court ruling that the site is allowed to manipulate reviews in exchange for advertising revenue (despite the site’s claim that it doesn’t do so)

 The verdict?
 Steer clear of Yelp.
-Its falling stock prices in recent years are indicative of both its lessening market sway and its potentially damaging business practices.
 Your energy is better spent promoting Google Reviews, TripAdvisor, and Facebook.

 If you missed part 1 of this series where I discussed Google and Facebook, you can check it out here.